jfrog/jfrog-azure-devops-extension/README.md

 Note: If you are running tests via your IDE, make sure you are registering tests with ts-node: `mocha -r ts-node/register tests.ts -t 600000`.

 ### Skipping Tests
-In order to skip tests, set the ADO_ARTIFACTORY_SKIP_TESTS environment variable with the tests you wish to skip, separated by commas.
+In order to skip tests, set the ADO_SKIP_TESTS environment variable with the tests you wish to skip, separated by commas.
 The supported values are: **maven**, **gradle**, **npm**, **go**, **nuget**, **dotnet**, **conan**, **pip**, **proxy**, **distribution** and **docker**.

 For example, for setting the nuget and docker tests:
 ```
-export ADO_ARTIFACTORY_SKIP_TESTS=nuget,docker
+export ADO_SKIP_TESTS=nuget,docker
 ```

 # Pull Requests